ovh/docs/pages/platform/databases/m3aggregator_01_capabilities/guide.en-asia.md

 - `UK` (London, United Kingdom)
 - `WAW` (Warsaw, Poland)

-Entire database instances have to be in the same region.
+The entire database instances must be in the same region.
 Multi-AZ is currently not supported.

 ### M3 Aggregator versions